feobaby/hasura-todo-app/README.md

 Create a new project and click on `Try with Heroku`(which means that your database will sit on Heroku).
 After that, your graphql playground is all set up!
 Click on `launch console` to view it.

-_Copy the graphql url as we will be uisng it during the course of this tutorial._
+_Copy the graphql url as we will be using it during the course of this tutorial._

 <hr>

-## Step 1:
+## Step 1: <a name="tools"></a>

 #### Some tools/libraries need to be installed

 - `npx create-react-app todo-app` - to quickly create a new react app into a folder called `todo-app`   and save you from a time-consuming setup and configuration process.
 - `npm install react-router-dom -S` - a tool that allows you to handle routing in your react application.
 - `npm install @apollo/client -S` - a state management library that allows you manage both local and    remote data with graphql.
 - `npm install graphql -S` - a tool that allows you build a graphql schema and serve queries against that schema.
 - `npm install react-icons --save-dev` - a tool that allows you to import and make use of free icons.